AshAvalanche/ash-docs/docs/protocol/ash-for-node-operators/overview.md

 AVAX and Subnet native tokens **from the community pool** are staked on Ash node operator’s nodes.
 Revenues generated from these nodes are redistributed to the Ash community, and **node operators are rewarded**.

 :::info
-Node operators can take advantage of [Ash tools](../../tools) to boost their productivity and harden their infrastructure.
+Node operators can take advantage of [Ash tools](../../tools) to boost their productivity and make their infrastructure more robust.
 :::

 ## Application for the Ash Subnet